George Devereux

 Georges Devereux (/fr/; born György Dobó, /hu/; 13 September 1908 - 28 May 1985) was a Hungarian-French ethnologist and psychoanalyst, often considered the founder of ethnopsychiatry.

-He was born into a Jewish family in Banat, Austria-Hungary (now Romania).
+He was born into a Jewish family in Lugoj, Banat, Austria-Hungary (now Romania).
 His family moved to France following World War I. He studied the Malayan language in Paris, completing work at the Institut d'Ethnologie.
 In 1933 he converted to Catholicism and changed his name to Georges Devereux.
 At that time, he traveled for the first time to the United States to do fieldwork among the Mohave Indians, completing his doctorate in anthropology at University of California at Berkeley in 1936.
 In the postwar years, Devereux became a psychoanalyst, working with the Winter Veterans Hospital and Menninger Clinic in Topeka, Kansas.
 He treated Native Americans by drawing on his anthropology background.
 A pioneer, he is "well regarded among French and American scholars interested in psychoanalytic anthropology".

 Devereux taught at several colleges in the United States, returning to Paris about 1962 at the invitation of anthropologist Claude Levi-Strauss.
-He was appointed as director of studies of Section VI at the noted École pratique des hautes études (EPHE) in Paris, where he worked from 1963 to 1981.
+He was appointed as director of studies of Section VI at the noted École pratique des hautes études (EPHE), later the École des hautes études en sciences sociales (EHESS), in Paris, where he worked from 1963 to 1981.
 In addition, he had a private clinical practice.
 Devereux published more than 400 texts.
 In 1993 the Centre George Devereux was founded in his honor at the University of Paris VIII, to offer care to students and people in the community.

 His 1951 work, Reality and Dream, about his ethnopsychoanalysis of a Native American Blackfoot man, was adapted as a French film, Jimmy P: Psychotherapy of a Plains Indian (2013), written and directed by Arnaud Desplechin.

 George Devereux is buried in the Colorado River Indian Tribes (CRIT) cemetery in Parker, Arizona.
 The land is the CRIT reservation.